aws-samples/step-functions-workflows-collection/retry-with-exponential-backoff-sam/README.md

-# Workflow title
+# Retry with Exponential Backoff

 This workflow demonstrates how to implement automatic retries with increasing delays to handle transient failures gracefully.

-Learn more about this workflow at Step Functions workflows collection: << Add the live URL here >>
+Learn more about this workflow at Step Functions workflows collection: https://serverlessland.com/workflows/retry-with-exponential-backoff

 For more information about error handling with Step Functions, please read the [Step Functions Developer Guide](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-error-handling.html)